A simple and healthy snack of Homemade Apple Chips made at home can bring up any family into great spirits and keep you energized.

 Instructions

-Especially, when you are working with larger amounts, place apple slices in a bowl of water with lemon/lime juice to prevent browning before you are ready for the next step.
+- Especially, when you are working with larger amounts, place apple slices in a small bowl of water with lemon/lime juice to prevent browning before you are ready for the next step.

-In a shallow saucepan bring 2 cups of water and ¾ cups of sugar to a boil.
+- In a shallow saucepan bring 2 cups of water and ¾ cups of sugar to a boil.
+Optionally add cinnamon or other spices here.
 Slide in a few apple slices at a time and boil until they start looking translucent.

-Pat slices dry with a clean towel or paper towel and place on a baking sheet.
-You may line the sheet, but the drying process might take longer then.
+- Then remove the slices with tongs, drain off, and pat dry with a clean towel or paper towel.
+Then place on a baking sheet.
+You may line the sheet with parchment paper, but the drying process might take longer then.

 Manuela